1 – Edge Computing

 #2 – AI and ML

-Artificial intelligence (AI) and machine learning (ML) are two technologies that are closely related to cloud computing.
+Artificial intelligence (AI) and machine learning (ML) are two technologies that are closely related to cloud computing power.
 AI and ML can be used to automate tasks, improve efficiency, and make better decisions.

 As cloud computing trends continue to evolve and grow, we can expect AI and ML to become increasingly integrated into cloud technologies.
 Some of the key trends that are likely to emerge in this area include increased automation and self-learning capabilities, greater data security and privacy, and more personalised cloud experiences.